Ask Slashdot: What Are Your Greatest Successes and Weaknesses With Wine (Software)? - Slashdot

 All because Bluecat IPAM requires the Silverlight crap, and I was sick of firing up a VM or VDI *just* to adjust permissions on a DNS or IP record

 That job ended in '03 (startup ran out of money), and little did I know it would be the last time I'd work in a *nix environment.
 Why?
 Cygwin.
-I could run Windows, get all the Window
+I could run Windows, get all the Windows programs, and still use the *nix command line tools for software development.
+Turns out, unless you're writing device drivers (or something I've never written), you can get by just fine with cygwin.

+I'm about to change my Win10 box to Linux.
+Why?
+Not telemetry.
+Not because games have become "good enough" under Linux.
+No. I'm sick and tired of closing my laptop for dinner, opening it up an hour later, only to find the goddamned thing has rebooted.
+Fuck that shit.
+I hate the telemetry, not a fan of the Win10 UI, like my games.
+But FFS, it sucks when I can't count on opening a laptop and going back to what I was doing when I closed it.

+No. I'm sick and tired of closing my laptop for dinner, opening it up an hour later, only to find the goddamned thing has rebooted

+If you can't even RTFM and get the most basic of Windows settings right you're not going to be happy with Linux.

-Running a WABI environment (Score:1)
+Running a WABI environment (Score:2)

 Back when Wine was alpha grade software, I had a copy of Red Hat's branded WABI installed on my Slackware system.
 I launched Wine to run the progman.exe file in the WABI Windows environment and it loaded up the whole Windows 3 desktop.